philbev/dotfiles-all/Documents/markdown.md

     | Row 4 Col 1 | Row 4 Col 2 | Row 4 Col 3 |
     | Row 5 Col 1 | Row 5 Col 2 | Row 5 Col 3 |

-The above sholdbe rendered by the browser as:-
+The above should be rendered by the browser as:-

 | Header 1    | Header 2    | Header 3    |
 | ----------- | ----------- | ----------- |